We may earn a commission if you make a purchase through the links on our website.

 Key Features:

-• Powerful data aggregation, filtering, and processing
+• Powerful Data Processing: Excels in data aggregation, filtering, and processing, enabling detailed trend tracking and analysis.

-Despite this, it's an extremely powerful but simple tool – it takes data, aggregates it, and presents it in just about any way or combination you can possibly want or imagine.
+Despite being an extremely powerful tool, it is also simple.
+It takes data, aggregates it, and presents it in just about any way or combination you can possibly want or imagine.
 If there's any need to see several sets of data side by side, to manipulate them, to draw in data from several other metrics that normally wouldn't even be relevant, Cacti can do it all.
+It's a tool that focuses primarily, if not almost exclusively, on trend tracking and graphical representations of data sets.

 Pros: